Allex3/UBB-Computer-Science/Semester 1/Computer Systems Architecture/Computer Systems Architecture Notes/EFLAGS.md

 >		a. **unsigned** -> CF depends, OF  = 0, unsigned
 >		b. **signed** -> OF = 1

->[!WARNING] CF AFFECTS ONLY AN UNSIGNED OPERATION, WHILE OF ONLY A SIGNED OPERATION
+>[!WARNING] CF AFFECTS ONLY AN UNSIGNED OPERATION, WHILE OF ONLY A SIGNED OPERATION, but they can both be set at the same time, you choose what to use

 # Instructions to modify the flags